BAJAJ FINSERV DIRECT LIMITED

 Conclusion

 Sector rotation can be a valuable strategy if you are an active investor who wants to optimise your portfolios in response to economic cycles.
-By understanding how different sectors perform at various stages of the economic cycle, you can make informed decisions and better manage risk.
+By understanding how different sectors perform at various stages of the economic cycle, you can make informed decisions and manage risk.

 However, sector rotation requires constant monitoring and a thorough understanding of the economy, which can be challenging for some investors.